SultanBadri/MERN-blog/README.md

 # MERN-blog

-MERN-blog app with Next.js and Tailwind.
+MERN-blog app with Next.js, TypeScript, and Tailwind.